-I think they strike more readily, fight harder, jump more when the temperature is right, and have never learned the meaning of giving up!
-I love 'em.
-I also believe that they are more predictable and easier to catch, will fight longer and harder and do things that will totally surprise you more often than lake fish will.
-I love 'em even more, which is why I prefer to fish for them.
+I think they strike more readily, fight harder, jump more when the temperature is correct, and have never learned the meaning of giving up!
+I love them.
+I also believe that they are more predictable and easier to catch, will fight longer and harder, and do things that will surprise you more often than lake fish will.
+I love them even more, which is why I prefer to fish for them.

-Somehow, as born out in the discussions on the Bass Resource, River Smallie, and Bronzeback, bulletin boards, these fish seem to shrink in weight when they are put on a set of accurate scales.
-From my point of view, any Smallmouth kind enough to get on the lure we are using has done us enough honor to be worthy of my respect!
-In my boat, we have caught five-inch Smallmouth on six-inch Gary Yamamoto Senko lures.
-These smaller fish are both the indicators of a healthy fishery and a promise of a fun filled fishing future for my grandkids!
-I love 'em!
+Somehow, as born out in the discussions on the BassResource, river smallie, and bronzeback forums, these fish seem to shrink in weight when put on a set of accurate scales.
+From my point of view, any smallmouth kind enough to get on the lure we are using has done us enough honor to be worthy of my respect!
+We have caught five-inch smallmouth on six-inch Gary Yamamoto Senko lures in my boat.
+These smaller fish are both the indicators of a healthy fishery and a promise of a fun-filled fishing future for my grandkids!
+I love them!

-OK, now let's see just how we go about locating these fish in strange, flowing waters.
-The physical aspects of the particular body of water will, at least to some degree affect what you can do.
-If it is too rocky with too much current to be able to safely take a boat into, and these kinds of water do exist, I ain't going!
+OK, now let's see just how we locate these fish in strange, flowing waters.
+The physical aspects of the particular body of water will, at least to some degree, affect what you can do.
+If it is too rocky with too much current to take a boat into safely, and these kinds of water do exist, I'm not going!
 At my age, with my experience, forget it.
-I'm willing to work, and work pretty hard to catch fish!
+I'm willing to work and work pretty hard to catch fish!
 I'm not into working hard to find them!

-Next thing I look for is what I call wind shadow.
-For a lot of you this is probably a new term for what you have always called a lee shore.
-We call it something different on the river because of the way the wind tends to swirl around and be less predictable on a given shore.
-Some times a patch of wind shadow won't be any larger than my boat.
+The next thing I look for is what I call wind shadow.
+This is probably a new term for what you have always called a lee shore for a lot of you.
+We call it something different on the river because the wind swirls around and is less predictable on a given shore.
+Sometimes a patch of wind shadow won't be any larger than my boat.
 I will still be aware of it.
 Sometimes, hopefully, you can find a patch the size of a house.
-Wind shadow has very little effect on the fish.
-It does have a large effect on the guide and what lures are desirable to use.
+Wind shadow has minimal effect on the fish.
+It does significantly affect the guide and what lures are desirable to use.

 Current/flow are something to always be aware of on the river, and they are NOT the same thing!
-Flow is the volume of water that is moving past a given point in the river.
+Flow is the volume of water moving past a given point in the river.
 It is measured in cubic feet per second or per minute.
-Current is the speed at which it the water moves past a given point, and is measured in miles per hour or feet (linear) per second.
-Both the width and the depth of the river influence the speed at any given location while in a situation such as mine, where there are dams both above and below where we fish, the dams control the flow.
+Current is the speed at which the water moves past a given point and is measured in miles per hour or feet (linear) per second.
+Both the width and the depth of the river influence the speed at any given location, while in a situation such as mine, where there are dams both above and below where we fish, the dams control the flow.
 I can even show you places where the current reverses!
 The flow is always downstream.